bryce/onlinecalculatortest/CalcTestPlan.md

 Tablet - 13%

-We will be testing any browser / device os comvination where the total page view popularity of > 5% of total views in the last 2 months in Canada.
+We will be testing any browser / device os combination where the total page view popularity of > 5% of total views in the last 2 months in Canada.
 This ensures the site works with the majority of our users and limits the scope of supported browsers/devices.

 With this criteria the following Browser/device/OSes combinations are in scope.